The Conflict at a Glance

 Who (are the main combatants): The government of Mali, supported by France, against Tuareg rebels, mainly the National Movement for the Liberation of Azawad (MNLA) and multiple Islamist rebel groups, including Ansar Dine, al-Qaeda in the Islamic Maghreb (AQIM) and the Movement for Unity and Jihad in West Africa (MUJWA).
 The MNLA has also repeatedly battled over territory with Ansar Dine, AQIM and MUJWA.
 Ethnic tensions in the north and south have been exacerbated by rebel conflict.

-What (started the conflict): The Tuareg rebels are fighting for autonomy for northern Mali, while more extreme Islamist armed groups fight for implementation of Sharia in the region.
-At the same time, the government of Mali struggles to regain stability after a military coup in March 2012, which was provoked by concerns over the government’s capacity to deal with the insurgency in the north.
+What (started the conflict): The Tuareg rebels are fighting for autonomy in northern Mali, while more extreme Islamist armed groups fight for implementation of sharia law in the region.
+At the same time, the government has struggled to regain stability after a military coup in March 2012 that was prompted by discontent over the government’s inability to deal with the insurgency in the north.

-Where (has the conflict taken place): The Tuareg rebels and their allies have been active in northern Mali, an area they call Azawad.
-During 2012, the rebels occupied most of the north and captured the cities of Kidal, Timbuktu and Gao, among others.
-When Islamist rebels took the central city of Konna in late December 2012, Malian Interim President Dioncounda Traoré asked France for military assistance.
-The rebel-occupied region was retaken by French troops between January and April 2013.
+Where (has the conflict taken place): Tuareg rebels and their allies have been active in northern Mali, an area they call Azawad.
+In 2012, the rebels occupied most of the north and captured several cities, including Kidal, Timbuktu, and Gao.
+Although Islamist rebels took the central city of Konna in late December 2012, French troops came in and retook the occupied region between January and April 2013.
+In 2014, the National Movement for the Liberation of Azawad (MNLA) seized control of Kidal city and the towns of Menaka, Agelhok, Anefis, and Tessalit.
+In the wake of civil unrest, banditry has increased in rural areas in Mali’s central region and new jihadist groups have emerged.

 2015 On June 20 the Coordination of Movement of Azawad (CMA), pro-government forces, and the government signed a peace agreement.
 Significant progress toward peace was then made, although the CMA withdrew from the peace process for a month when pro-government forces occupied the northern Malian town of Anéfis.
 Jihadi groups continued to pose a security threat.
 While most attacks were relatively small, a November attack on a hotel in Mali left at least 19 people dead (New York Times).
 UN peacekeepers remained in the country.